Pleom/apitoolbox/README.md

 ## Contributing

-Contributions are welcome!
-Please read our contributing guidelines and submit pull requests to our [GitHub repository](https://github.com/pleom/apitoolbox).
+We welcome contributions to API Tool Box!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to get started, development workflow, coding standards, and how to submit pull requests.

 ## License